-Construction of the Project would result in generation of dust and traffic movements would generate gaseous pollutants during operation.
+Construction of the Project would result in generation of dust.
+During operation gaseous pollutants would be generated due to traffic movements.

-Air quality impacts from construction are expected to extend beyond the construction corridor with slightly greater effects noted to the west of the road than to the east due to meteorological behaviour.

-Construction dust has a predicted maximum impact zone of approximately 520m from the western edge of the construction zone and approximately 470m from the eastern edge of the construction zone.
-Impacts from construction dust are expected to be minor due to them being temporary air quality exceedances that can be further managed by the recommended management measures including: dust suppression techniques, construction scheduling and keeping construction vehicles to well defined haulage routes.
-During construction, ongoing dust sampling and monitoring at several locations along the alignment, between the construction footprint and sensitive receptors, would help identify potential issues before they affect sensitive receptors.
+Air quality impacts from construction are expected to extend beyond the construction corridor with slightly greater effects noted to the north of the road than to the south due to meteorological behaviour.
+Construction dust has a predicted maximum impact zone of 375m from the southern edge of the construction zone and 395m from the northern edge of the construction zone.
+Impacts from construction dust are expected to be low to negligible due to the proposed management measures including dust suppression techniques and keeping construction vehicles to well defined haul routes.

-As there are already vehicles travelling along the existing Western Highway, there are already vehicle emissions in the study area.
+As there are already vehicles travelling along the existing Western Highway, there are already vehicle emissions being emitted in the study area.
 It is expected that the increase in operational emissions from the Project over those attributable to the current highway would be negligible.
+As such the impacts from vehicle emissions during operation of the Project are expected to be negligible.

 The assessment found that operational emissions and construction dust are not likely to impact domestic water supplies and all of the assessed air pollutants from vehicles using the road are predicted to be below the Intervention Level for Air Quality Management used in Victoria.
-Therefore the impact of construction and operational emissions on domestic water supplies constitute a minor to insignificant impact.